F-2 (drug)

-F-2, also known as 6-(2-aminopropyl)-5-methoxy-2-methyl-2,3-dihydrobenzofuran or as benzofuran-2-methyl-5-methoxy-6-(2-aminopropane), is a lesser-known psychedelic drug.
-F-2 was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the minimum dosage is listed as 15 mg, and its duration is unknown.
-F-2 produces few to no effects at this dose in humans.
-Animal studies showed it to substitute for the psychedelic drug DOM, but with less than one tenth the potency.
-F-2 is the derivative of 6-APDB with a methyl group at the carbon atom of the 3,4-methylenedioxy ring and a methoxy group at the 6 position.
+F-2, also known as 6-(2-aminopropyl)-5-methoxy-2-methyl-2,3-dihydrobenzofuran or as benzofuran-2-methyl-5-methoxy-6-(2-aminopropane), is a chemical compound and possible psychedelic drug of the phenethylamine, amphetamine, and benzofuran families.
+It is the derivative of 6-APDB with a methyl group at the 2 position and a methoxy group at the 5 position of the benzofuran ring system.